frlan/blankspot/README.md

 Having default settings on settings.py you will need to run a postgres server on localhost.
-Needed user and database can be create e.g. with logging in as superuser to database and than:
+Needed user and database can be create e.g. with logging in as superuser to database and then:

 	CREATE DATABSE blankspot;
 	CREATE ROLE blankspotuser WITH PASSWORD 'hahahfooo' LOGIN;